History of the Liberal Party of Canada: Liberals and the social safety net

 In the period just before and after the Second World War, the party became a champion of 'progressive social policy'.

-As Prime Minister for most of the time between 1921 and 1948, King introduced several measures that led to the creation of Canada's social safety net.
+As prime minister for most of the time between 1921 and 1948, King introduced several measures that led to the creation of Canada's social safety net.
 Bowing to popular pressure, he introduced the mother's allowance, a monthly payment to all mothers with young children.
 He also reluctantly introduced old age pensions when J. S. Woodsworth required it in exchange for his Co-operative Commonwealth Federation party's support of King's minority government.
 Later, Lester B. Pearson introduced universal health care, the Canada Pension Plan, Canada Student Loans, and the Canada Assistance Plan (which provided funding for provincial welfare programs).

-Trudeau era
+Pierre Trudeau era

 Under Pierre Trudeau, the mission of a progressive social policy evolved into the goal of creating a "just society".

 The Trudeau Liberals became the champions of official bilingualism, passing the Official Languages Act, which gave the French and English languages equal status in Canada.
-Trudeau hoped that the promotion of bilingualism would cement Quebec's place in confederation, and counter growing calls for an independent Quebec.
+Trudeau hoped that the promotion of bilingualism would cement Quebec's place in Confederation, and counter growing calls for an independent Quebec.
 This policy aimed to transform Canada into a country where English and French-Canadians could live together in comfort and could move to any part of the country without losing their language.
 While this has not occurred, official bilingualism has helped halt the French language decline outside of Quebec.
 It has also ensured that all federal government services (as well as radio and television services provided by the government-owned Canadian Broadcasting Corporation/Radio-Canada) are available in both languages throughout the country.

 The Trudeau Liberals are also credited with support for official multiculturalism as a means of integrating immigrants into Canadian society without forcing them to shed their culture.
 As a result of this and a more sympathetic attitude by Liberals towards immigration policy, the party has built a support base among recent immigrants and their children.